storj/docs/app/(docs)/object-mount/linux/advanced/limitations/page.md

 ## Direct Interception

-Direct Interception (using either Object Mount CLI or `LD_PRELOAD`) does not currently support SUID binaries, or certain packaged applications like 🌐 [Snap](https://ubuntu.com/core/services/guide/snaps-intro), 🌐 [AppImage](https://appimage.org/), or 🌐 [Flatpak](https://docs.flatpak.org/en/latest/introduction.html).
+Direct Interception Mode (using either Object Mount CLI or `LD_PRELOAD`) does not currently support SUID binaries, or certain packaged applications like 🌐 [Snap](https://snapcraft.io/about), 🌐 [AppImage](https://appimage.org/), or 🌐 [Flatpak](https://docs.flatpak.org/en/latest/introduction.html).

 Future updates are planned to improve this.